 One last point to bear in mind is that vertically polarised aerials will be more susceptible to picking up off beam transmissions (the main cause of co-channel interference) because their polar diagrams aren’t as tight as for a horizontally polarised aerial.

-Virtually every TV aerial ever manufactured can be polarised horizontally or vertically.
+The vast majority of TV aerials ever manufactured can be polarised horizontally or vertically.

 High gain aerials

 Note 1 : (VERY IMPORTANT) a small aerial with a built in amplifier is not, in any way, the equivalent of a “high gain” aerial !

 NOTE 2 : we don’t recommend high gain wideband or T group aerials with built in LTE / 4G filters, for the reasons see this article.

 “High gain” is obviously a relative term but generally speaking an aerial with 18 elements (or more) is considered to be so.
 However element count is a bit of a contentious issue, so I’d take most manufacturers’ element counts with a large pinch of salt.....
 Basically (all other things being equal) the more elements an aerial has, and the longer the aerial is, the narrower the acceptance angle is and the more gain it will have.
 Unfortunately there is an inverse square law over the addition of elements to achieve more gain.
 Adding 2 elements to a dipole (to give a 3 element aerial) will give a relatively large increase in gain, but adding an extra 2 elements to an 18 element aerial will make very little difference.
 Once over 18 elements the law of diminishing returns really starts applying itself in a big way which is why we end up stocking XB16s, anything smaller wouldn’t give significantly more gain over a Yagi 18 or XB10.